idolispradip/60-days_Python_Django/README.md

 📅 Day 3: I learned about conditional statements and solved problems using them.
 I also started learning loops and made a simple project: a "Guess the Number"

+📅 Day 4:
+I learned about functions, lists, tuples, and dictionaries in Python.
+I also created a to-do list program and made several small programs using these concepts to strengthen my understanding.